jecki/DHParser/README.md

     # generating a parser is almost as simple as compiling a regular expression
     parser = create_parser(grammar)       # parser factory for thread-safety

-Now, parse some text and extract the data from the Python-shell:
+Now, parse some text and extract the data from the Python shell:

     >>> from key_value_store import parser
     >>> text = '''